Updated at 5 p.m. Tuesday with updated figures.

 “I understand these are very, very difficult and challenging economic times,” said Schultz.
 “However, I don’t agree with Scott Walker’s position that so much should be taken from public education.”

-Haven't voted yet?
-Here's everything you need to know before you cast your ballot
+Haven't voted yet? before you cast your ballot

 One voter, who didn’t want to give his name, said he wasn’t surprised at the turnout at West, saying he was more shocked that more people hadn't shown up.